mit-cml/appinventor-sources/appinventor/docs/markdown/reference/blocks/dictionaries.md

 ### get dictionary from JSON text
 {:#dictionary-from-json}

 The `get dictionary from JSON text`{:.dictionary.block} block parses the given JSON text and returns the corresponding dictionary.
 Nested JSON objects become dictionaries and JSON arrays become lists.
-If the top-level value of the JSON text is not an object (for example, if it is an array, number, or string), an error is raised.
+If the text is not valid JSON, or if the top-level value of the JSON text is not an object (for example, if it is an array, number, or string), an error is raised.
 To decode JSON whose top-level value may not be an object, use the [`Web.JsonTextDecodeWithDictionaries`{:.method.block}](/reference/components/connectivity.html#Web.JsonTextDecodeWithDictionaries) method instead.

 ### get JSON text from dictionary
 {:#dictionary-to-json}